What do you want to do?

 Why Life Insurance Matters:

-Life insurance can help ensure that your family's financial well-being is protected, even if you're no longer around.
-It can help pay off outstanding debts, cover funeral expenses, and provide a financial cushion for your dependents.
-By incorporating life insurance into your overall financial plan, you can have peace of mind knowing that your loved ones are protected.
+Life insurance can assist in ensuring that the financial well-being of your family is protected, even if you are no longer around.
+It can assist in paying off outstanding debts, covering funeral expenses and providing a robust cushion for your dependents.

 How to use the 50/30/20 Rule?